Ido Filin – Science

 2. Dorchin A, Filin I, Izhaki, I, Dafni A. 2013.
 Movement patterns of solitary bees in a threatened fragmented habitat.
 Apidologie 44: 90-99.
 PDF Supplemental

-In this study I applied a maximum-likelihood statistical model in order to estimate movement patterns of solitary bees from capture-recapture data.
+In this study I applied a maximum-likelihood statistical model in order to estimate movement patterns of solitary bees from mark-recapture data.

 3. Holt RD, Barfield M, Filin I, Forde S. 2011.
 Predation and the evolutionary dynamics of species ranges.
 American Naturalist 178(4): 488-500.
 PDF Supplemental